Christina McKelvie: Political career

 In 2016, she was re-elected to the Hamilton, Larkhall and Stonehouse constituency.
 Within Parliament she became the Convener of the Equal Opportunities Committee from 16 June 2016 until 29 September 2016, then Convener of the Equalities and Human Rights Committee from 29 September 2016 until 28 June 2018.

 On 28 June 2018, she became Minister for Older People and Equalities.
 In February 2021, she announced a short medical leave.
 Her ministerial role was covered by Shirley-Anne Somerville who would fill in as minister for equalities and older people.
 Following the Cabinet reshuffle in May 2021, she remained in that junior ministerial role, with the title changed to Minister for Equalities and Older People.
 A further short period of leave followed in September, after which she gave details that she had completed treatment for breast cancer.
 When the breast cancer charity MoonWalk event was held in Edinburgh in June 2022 for the first time in three years, she participated as part of a cross-party team of women.

 In 2023, she was appointed to the Yousaf government as Minister for Culture, Europe and International Development.
 She visited Malawi and supported the Scotland Malawi Partnership taking SDG 5: Gender Equality as a priority.

 On 8 February 2024, as part of a wider cabinet reshuffle triggered by the resignation of Michael Matheson as Health Secretary, she was appointed Minister for Drugs and Alcohol Policy.

 Illness and death

 McKelvie attended a screening mammogram in December 2020 and was diagnosed with breast cancer on 3 February 2021, although did not make details of her illness public until after she was re-elected as an MSP in May 2021.
 She completed her course of treatment in 2021 and was deemed to be in remission.

 In June 2024, McKelvie was diagnosed with metastatic breast cancer.
 She went on leave from her post as Minister for Drugs and Alcohol Policy in August 2024 to focus on her treatment.

 On 12 March 2025, she announced she would stand down at the next Scottish Parliament election.
 Her intention was to continue with her treatment.

 McKelvie died from her illness at the Glasgow Royal Infirmary, on 27 March 2025, at the age of 57.
 Her funeral was held on 11 April 2025 at Daldowie Crematorium near Uddingston.

+Honours

+In February 2026, the Christina McKelvie Equality in Action Award was established by the Christina McKelvie Celebration Committee to commemorate her life and values.